SPANAKOPITA

 Ingredients

-- Ready-made puff pastry sheets, thawed
+- Ready made puff pastry sheets, thawed

 - Parmesan cheese, grated

-- Bolognese Sauce
+- Bolognese sauce

 - Beaten egg

-- Garden Salad to serve
+- Garden salad, to serve

 - Brush pastry with beaten egg and bake until golden brown.
-Serve with garden salad.

-Cottage Pie
+Cottage pie

 Serves 4

-Preparation + cooking: 1 hour 10 mins
+Preparation + cooking: 1 hour 10 minutes

 Ingredients

-Preparation + cooking: 1 hour 10 mins
+Preparation + cooking: 1 hour 10 minutes

 Ingredients